UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Promote Best-in-Class Disclosure and Responsible Stewardship.
-We intend to be an industry leader in transparent disclosure, particularly relating to our timberland holdings, harvest schedules, inventory and age-class profiles.
-In addition, we are committed to responsible stewardship and environmentally and economically sustainable forestry.
-We believe our continued commitment to transparency and the stewardship of our assets and capital will allow us to maintain our timberlands’ productivity, more effectively attract and deploy capital and enhance our reputation as a preferred timber supplier.
+Promote Responsible Stewardship and Best-in-Class Disclosure.
+We are committed to responsible stewardship and environmentally and economically sustainable forestry.
+As such, we are focused on continuing to develop and integrate robust environmental, social and governance (“ESG”) policies and best practices within our business.
+We further intend to be an industry leader in transparent disclosure, particularly relating to our timberland holdings, harvest schedules, inventory, age-class profiles and other meaningful data regarding our long-term sustainability.
+We believe our continued commitment to transparency and the stewardship of our assets and capital will allow us to maintain our timberlands’ productivity, more effectively attract and deploy capital and enhance our reputation as a preferred timber industry supplier and employer.

 The Company’s timber businesses are disaggregated into Southern Timber, Pacific Northwest Timber and New Zealand Timber segments.
 Sales in the Timber segments include all activities related to the harvesting of timber in addition to lease and license activities, other non-timber activities and carbon credit sales.